-- 1. Supervisors should communicate and cooperate on LRT internationally and cross-sectorally in order to reduce the potential for regulatory arbitrage.
-Adequate supervisory cooperation is key to reducing the potential for regulatory arbitrage, especially in those jurisdictions where pension funds and (re)insurers do not have the same regulatory/ supervisory authority. - 2.
-Supervisors should seek to ensure that holders of longevity risk under their supervision have the appropriate knowledge, skills, expertise and information to manage it.
-Supervised holders should be prepared to demonstrate these abilities to their relevant supervisor, while appropriate education should be provided to the public with respect to retirement and life-long products. - 3.
-Policymakers should review their explicit and implicit policies with regards to where longevity risk should reside to inform their policy towards LRT markets.
-They should also be aware that social policies may have consequences on both longevity risk management practices and the functioning of LRT markets.
-Such reviews should consider which sector is in the best position to bear and manage the risk, and the roles of pension and insurer guarantee mechanisms. - 4.
-Policymakers should review rules and regulations pertaining to the measurement, management and disclosure of longevity risk with the objective of establishing or maintaining appropriately high qualitative and quantitative standards, including provisions and capital requirements for expected and unexpected increases in life expectancy.
+- 4. Review longevity risk rules and regulations: Policymakers should review rules and regulations pertaining to the measurement, management and disclosure of longevity risk with the objective of establishing or maintaining appropriately high qualitative and quantitative standards, including provisions and capital requirements for expected and unexpected increases in life expectancy.
 Standards will need to recognise differences across jurisdictions in the roles of various types of longevity risk buyers and sellers in bearing longevity risk uncertainty. - 5.
-Policymakers should consider ensuring that institutions taking on longevity risk, including pension fund sponsors, are able to withstand unexpected, as well as expected, increases in life expectancy.
+Ensure adequate risk-bearing capacity: Policymakers should consider whether they should require that institutions taking on longevity risk, including pension fund sponsors, are able to withstand unexpected, as well as expected, increases in life expectancy.
 Relatively lenient treatment of pension obligations in some jurisdictions has been noted as a market distortion that needs to be better justified by policymakers. - 6.
-Policymakers should closely monitor the LRT taking place between corporates, banks, (re)insurers and the financial markets, including the amount and nature of the longevity risk transferred, and the interconnectedness this gives rise to.
+Monitor market developments: Policymakers should closely monitor the LRT taking place between corporates, banks, (re)insurers and the financial markets, including the amount and nature of the longevity risk transferred, and the interconnectedness this gives rise to.
 The financial crisis of 2008-09 has shown that the transfer of risk may lead to undesired and unforeseen consequences.
 Indeed, in the much more developed CRT markets, risk transfer actually led to risk concentration among a relatively small number of investors that were unable to bear the risk when this was most needed.
 In the case of LRT, risk concentration seems also likely, given the complexity and specialised nature of these transactions.
 In fact, only a few (re)insurers and investment banks are currently active in LRT markets.
-Transparency on longevity risk positions will be instrumental in preventing an undesirable buildup of this potentially large risk. - 7.
-Supervisors should take into account that longevity swaps may expose the banking sector to longevity tail risk, possibly leading to risk transfer chain breakdowns.
+Transparency on longevity risk positions will be instrumental in preventing an undesirable build-up of this potentially large risk.34 - 7.
+Pay attention to tail risk: Supervisors should take into account that longevity swaps may expose the banking sector to longevity tail risk, possibly leading to risk transfer chain breakdowns.
 If the counterparties of investment banks are unable to meet their contractual demands under the longevity swap, the banks themselves become exposed to any crystallised longevity risk.
-If the sharp rise in life expectancy is systemic, for example because a cure for cancer has been found, conceivably all longevity risk contracts are 'in the money'.
-This could then lead to a failure of LRT market participants, including banks active as intermediaries in longevity swap transactions.
+If the sharp rise in life expectancy is systemic, conceivably all longevity risk contracts are "in the money".
+This could then lead to a failure of LRT market participants, including banks active as intermediaries in longevity swap transactions. - 8.
+Collect adequate data: Policymakers should support and foster the compilation and dissemination of more granular and up-to-date longevity and mortality data that are relevant for the valuations of pension and life insurance liabilities.
+Such data would also be instrumental to the measurement and management of longevity risk.
+Indeed, among other things, better longevity and mortality data would help to reduce the basis risk created by risk transfer transactions based on standard indices.35